Triumph Bonneville History (1959-1983)

 Bonneville Competition Model

 Serving as a platform for TT racing, desert racing, scrambles or drag racing, the Bonneville Competition TT model was produced in very limited numbers from 1963 to 1968.
-Concieved and marketed for the U.S. only, buyers could choose from any of several engine and drive options.
+Conceived and marketed for the U.S. only, buyers could choose from any of several engine and drive options.

 For more information on the Bonneville TT Special click here.